googleapis/nodejs-firestore/api-report/firestore.api.md

 // @beta
 function arrayContainsAny(fieldName: string, values: Expression): BooleanExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayFilter(fieldName: string, variable: string, predicate: BooleanExpression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayFilter(arrayExpression: Expression, variable: string, predicate: BooleanExpression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayFirst(fieldName: string): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayFirst(arrayExpression: Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayFirstN(fieldName: string, n: number): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayFirstN(fieldName: string, n: Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayFirstN(arrayExpression: Expression, n: number): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayFirstN(arrayExpression: Expression, n: Expression): FunctionExpression;